openwrt-zipit/homepage/index.markdown

 * Edit the file etc/config/wireless on the miniSD card and follow the prompts to preconfigure the wireless (easier than doing it on the device.)

 * Eject the SD, then insert it into the ZipIt and boot.
 Press "Enter" to start a new console as root.

-## Installing to the internal flash

-Slug from #zipit has created an nice openwrt rootfs with the gmenu2x menu that fits in the Zipit's internal flash.
-You can find out more about it from [engine12.com](http://blog.engine12.com/?p=546) and you can get the flash script from [mozzwald](http://mozzwald.homelinux.net/node/174).

 ## Getting Started